Early Years Fundamentals is a research, training and consultancy company, led by the needs of the early years private

 The Early Years Fundamentals' specialist team is made up of a diverse group of professionals working in or with the early years and childcare sector.

 We have worked as Heads of Early Years and Childcare Services within local authorities, we are currently running or have run successful nursery/preschool provision, we have taught in universities on early years pathways, and we have worked with and taught in schools.

-We have significant inspection experience and understand how to interpret inspection frameworks.
-We have both public and private sector expertise and a wealth of management and business experience.
+We have significant inspection experience and understand how to interpret inspection frameworks and we have both public and private sector expertise, along with a wealth of management and business experience.

-Each associate has a unique skill set or specialism which enables us to respond quickly to a range of management, practice, safeguarding and inspection issues.
+Each associate has a unique skill set or specialism which enables us to respond quickly to a range of management, business, practice, safeguarding and inspection issues.

 We continue to seek out those who are able to contribute positively to developments within the sector and welcome leaders, managers, and practitioners from the private, voluntary, independent and maintained sector, as well as colleagues from academic communities, local authority specialists, and health colleagues.